RowanMankoo/Spotify/README.md

 # Spotify

 The data set worked with in this group project has been obtained by merging data collected from Spotify and the Official Charts
-Company (which keeps records of the “charts”, lists of the best selling albums, in the UK).There has been 35 albums selected from each decade from the 1960s to the 2010s.
+Company (which keeps records of the “charts”, lists of the best selling albums, in the UK).
+There has been 35 albums selected from each decade from the 1960s to the 2010s.
 From
 Spotify, we obtained: the album’s release date and a measure of its popularity; the artist that recorded the album, a description of the genres of music associated with that artist, and a measure of the artist’s popularity; a number of descriptive variables relating to each track.
 From the Official